 Join us at the 2019 conference packed with unbelievable learning around infection control, decontamination and sterilization.
 Learn more about the speakers at this year’s conference.

 - Student Registration

 - Conference Workshops

-Register to attend the entire conference at the early bird member rate of $339 before July 31.
+Register to attend the entire conference for just $400 + HST.
+Rate goes up September 1.
 Easily register and pay online (option 1), or you may register by email or mail-in form to pay by offline methods such as cheque (option 2).

 Register and pay online by credit card or PayPal.